Tippie College Undergraduate Honor Code

 Quiz and Examinations: Zero score, and/or reduced course grade, including the possibility of a failing grade in the course.

 A student's Honor Code violation will be considered by the admission committee if the student applies for admission to the Tippie undergraduate program.
-If a student commits a second violation of the Honor Code, the Associate Dean for the Undergraduate Program may impose an additional sanction, including a suspension from the Tippie College of Business for one calendar year or longer.
+If a student commits a second violation of the Honor Code, or a very serious first offense, the Associate Dean for the Undergraduate Program may impose an additional sanction, including but not limited to a suspension from the Tippie College of Business for one calendar year or longer.
 The student's suspension will be noted on their academic transcript with the statement, "Not Permitted to Register: Academic Misconduct."

 Students charged with violating the Honor Code may file an appeal with the Judicial Board.
 Appeal from a Judicial Board decision may be made to the Associate Dean for the Undergraduate Program.
 The decision of the Associate Dean may be appealed to the Senior Associate Dean for the Tippie College of Business.
 Final appeals may be filed with the University's Office of the Provost.